mdagois/gbtools/gbbs/README.md

 |default_target						|The default target executed when running the `make` command without any target specified.
 It defaults to `help` when not specified.
 |emulator_command					|The command used to launch the emulator.
 Defaults to `bgb`.
 |rgbds_directory					|The path to the RGBDS directory.
 Optional if `rgbasm`, `rgblink` and `rgbfix` are already in the PATH.
+|sources							|A list of the source files added to every project.
+Source files paths are expressed relative to the makefile directory.
+|prerequisites						|A list of the prerequisites files added to every project.
+Prerequisites files paths are expressed relative to the makefile directory.

 ### Project variables